valdisvi/espeak-ng-jeditor/docs/JNI.md

-# How to add new methods using JNI
+# Call C function from Java using JNI framework

 ### Background for JNI